Former Beatle Ringo Starr turns 77 today, July 7, 2017.

 Guitarists: Peter Frampton, Jesse Ed Davis, Danny Kortchmar

 You’re credited with playing guitar on a Ringo Starr single from 1976, “A Dose of Rock ’N’ Roll,” from Ringo’s Rotogravure.
-But is that you playing the actual guitar solo?
+But did you play the solo?

 I can't remember [laughs].
 It was the Seventies, and I know I was sober for the session, but I'm not sure about right after.
 I'd have to listen to it again and see.
 People keep coming up to me, saying, "Is this you on this?"
 And I have to go listen to it to find out.
 I did more sessions than I remember doing.
 There were a lot of things in the Seventies that I played on that people keep reminding me about.
 [I play the song to him.]
 Yeah, the first part is me.
 I forgot all about that!
 That's me.
 And then, I forget who it is that comes in there, but that sounds like I'm playing my Gibson and then a Telecaster or a Strat comes in.